 Breathing and swimming issues are pretty common while learning the freestyle stroke.
 For example you need to synchronize breathing with arm and leg movements, movements which themselves are asymmetrical.
-Add to this that you need to roll on your side to breathe, and you have a few explanations why breathing needs some time to master.
+Add to this that you need to roll on your side to breathe, and you have a few reasons why breathing needs some time to master.

 That's why progressive swimming drills like the ones given below can help you learn proper freestyle breathing technique.